obsidianmd/obsidian-help/en/User interface/Appearance.md

 ### Translucency

-You can make the window translucent by enabling this option in the settings appearance tab.
+You can make the Obsidian window translucent by enabling this option in the settings **Appearance** tab.
 Currently this option is only available for Windows and macOS.

-There's a known issue under Windows where dragging the window is extremely slow when translucency is enabled.
+There is a known issue on Windows.
+Dragging the app window may be slow when translucency is enabled.